Transfer efficiency enhancement and eigenstate properties in locally symmetric disordered finite chains: Transfer efficiency in LRD chains with adjacent and overlapping symmetry

 For a clearer comparison with the non-symmetric case (a0), \cref{fig:transfEff}\,(b) shows (scaled) the enhancement quotient

 of the peak transfer efficiencies $\hat{p}_n^D$ (corresponding to $D = 1,2,3$ domains) to that of the uncorrelated random chain, $\hat{p}_n^0$.
-The PDF peak values (white dots in \cref{fig:transfEff}\,(a0)--a3)) have been estimated as the maxima of smoothed versions of the PDFs using local regression \footnote{Gabriel Marsh, ``\href{https://de.mathworks.com/matlabcentral/fileexchange/55407-loess-regression-smoothing}{LOESS regression smoothing}'', MATLAB Central File Exchange (2016), retrieved January 2018; using \texttt{span} parameter (fraction of data used for fitting) $= 0.1$.}.
+The PDF peak values (white dots in \cref{fig:transfEff}\,(a0)--a3)) have been estimated as the maxima of smoothed versions of the PDFs using local regression \cite{Marsh2018_LOESS}.
 The $g_n^D$ show a degree of fluctuation increasing along $n$, which stems from the strong interference-induced $p_n$-fluctuations among individual configurations.
 They clearly demonstrate, though, an \textit{enhancement in transfer efficiency when local symmetry is added} ($g_n^D > 1$), to chain parts dependent on the symmetry domains.